 Estate Planning Probate

-When your house is or is going into foreclosure, there are steps you can take to prevent your house from being taken from you and from you being forced to move out.
+When your house is or is going into foreclosure, there are steps you can take to prevent your home from being taken from you and forcing you to move out.
 The first step in stopping the legal proceeding against your home is to contact an experienced attorney to handle your case.
-The sooner you call an attorney the better situated you will be to accomplish your goals, either to keep you in your house or to walk away.
+The sooner you call an attorney the better situated you will be to accomplish your goals, whether that is to keep you in your house, or to walk away.

 As a homeowner, you have many rights that you might not realize.
-For example, there are state and federal laws that protect you to a greater extent than if you held a mortgage on some other type of personal property, such as a car or boat.
-Thus, banks have specific regulations and procedures in foreclosing on your home that must be complied with.
+For example, there are state and federal laws that protect you to a greater extent than if you held a mortgage on any other type of personal property, such as a car or boat.
+Because of this, banks have specific regulations and procedures in foreclosing on your home that must be complied with.

 If you have questions, contact us today to speak with an attorney who is ready to help you stop the foreclosure of your home.